 The type of surgery used will depend on your condition.
 Your doctor will consider the location of scar tissue, the severity of your symptoms and other factors.
 If you're uncircumcised, your doctor might recommend a circumcision during surgery.

 Depending on the type of surgery you have, you might be able to go home from the hospital the same day or you might need to stay overnight.
 Your surgeon will advise you on how long you should wait before going back to work — generally, a few days.
 After surgery for Peyronie's disease, you'll need to wait four to eight weeks before sexual activity.

 A technique known as iontophoresis uses an electric current to administer a combination of verapamil and a steroid noninvasively through the skin.
 Available research has shown conflicting results on penile curvature and erectile function.

 Several nondrug treatments for Peyronie's disease are being investigated, but evidence is limited on how well they work and possible side effects.
-These include using intense sound waves to break up scar tissue (shock wave therapy), devices to stretch the penis (penile traction therapy) and radiation therapy.
+These include using intense sound waves to break up scar tissue (shock wave therapy), stem cells, platelet-rich plasma and radiation therapy.

 Coping and support

 Peyronie's disease can be a source of significant anxiety and create stress between you and your sexual partner.

 Here are some tips for coping with Peyronie's disease:

 - Explain to your partner what Peyronie's disease is and how it affects your ability to have sex.

 - Let your partner know how you feel about the appearance of your penis and your ability to have sex.